zapta/greenpak_oled/README.md

 Q: What SPI speeds are supported?

-A: We tested it successfuly with 4Mhz SPI clock.
+A: We tested it successfully with 4Mhz SPI clock.

 ---